 The Doorman at the Mandarin (Gregory and Robert)

-Shangri-La at The Shard 31 St Thomas Street, London Bridge | Floors 34–52 of Renzo Piano's glass pyramid
+Shangri-La at The Shard — 31 St Thomas Street, London Bridge

 For photographers who want to sleep inside London's most dramatic view, the Shangri-La is the only answer.
 The hotel occupies floors 34 through 52 of The Shard, with rooms and suites facing Tower Bridge, the City, and the Thames in every direction.
 The Sky Pool at 182 meters above the city is the highest swimming pool in Western Europe.
-Floating in it on a clear day is one of the most vertiginous and memorable experiences in London.
+The morning room views are extraordinary: Tower Bridge below, the Thames curving toward the City, the Docklands beyond.
+Book rooms facing Tower Bridge and you have the best Tower Bridge view of any hotel in the city.

 The View from the rooms in the Shangri-La in the Shard